Wedding Favor Box Sleeves Lead Time: Order Without Delays

 Order quantity changes the rhythm too.
 A larger run can bring the unit price down, but the press still has to print, finish, and pack every piece.
 A 500-piece order may move quickly.
 A 5,000-piece order may be efficient per sleeve while still taking longer overall.
 Buyers sometimes expect bulk to equal speed.
 In packaging, bulk usually changes cost more than it changes wedding favor box sleeves lead time.

 Material choice affects the calendar as well.
 Coated SBS board prints cleanly, while textured stocks can need more careful ink laydown.
 Heavier paper can fold differently from lighter paper.
 Soft-touch lamination adds another finish stage.
 FSC-certified paper may be part of the plan if sourcing matters, and that information is public at fsc.org.
-If the wedding styling or brand story calls for documented paper sourcing, ask for that early instead of waiting until the proof is nearly done.
+If the wedding styling or brand story calls for documented sourcing, ask for it early instead of after the proof cycle starts.

 Cost and Pricing for Wedding Favor Box Sleeves Lead Time